 Most are coeducational day schools offering the curriculums of Britain, America or the International Baccalaureate Organisation and many form part of chains run by Pakistani foundations or companies such as Roots Millennium Schools and the Beaconhouse Group.

-Pakistan has 24 IB World Schools, which all teach in English bar one.
-A total of 14 schools are authorised to offer the International Baccalaureate Diploma and one, Lahore Grammar School International, has authorisation for all three IB programmes.
+Pakistan has 31 IB World Schools, which all teach in English.
+A total of 14 schools are authorised to offer the International Baccalaureate Diploma.

 TNS Beaconhouse in Lahore, which offers the IB Diploma alongside IGCSEs and SATs, is one of eight Beaconhouse schools that deliver IB programmes, while the RMS group has four.
 Other notable schools following the IB curriculum include the International School of Islamabad and The International School, Karachi.